Mobile Phone Safety

 Recommendations for Choosing and Using a Cell Phone

-If you need to use a cell phone, here are some further recommendations:
+If you need to use a cell phone, here are some recommendations:

 - Turn off the data/internet/e-mail ability when possible, setting the auto-sync interval, if the option exists, to be on-demand only or very infrequent.